Diet plays an important role in

 principles, can make a positive impact on one’s overall

-health and well-being, while helping control vaginal
+health and well-being, while helping to control vaginal

 yeast infection: